WordPress/gutenberg/packages/components/src/select-control/README.md

 - Menu items should be short — ideally, single words — and use sentence capitalization.
 - Do not use full sentences inside menu items.
 - Ensure that menu items are ordered in a way that is most useful to users.
 Alphabetical or recency ordering is preferred.
+- Menu items can optionally be grouped into option groups if this results in a more understandable presentation of options.

 ![](https://wordpress.org/gutenberg/files/2018/12/select-do-options.png)